MULEDASTAGIRIREDDY/cmoscourse/README.md

   Are these models accurate to use in realtime?
   How to verify whether static timing analysis is correct?

-  # 1.2 NMOS Introdction to basic element in circuit design - NMOS
+  # L2 Introduction to basic element in circuit design-NMOS

   <img width="389" height="310" alt="image" src="https://github.com/user-attachments/assets/af81b472-6c8d-444d-a036-15bd7f2714f4" />